nicola-lunghi/PySwitch/README.md

 )

 Communication = {

-    # Value provider which is responsible for setting values on MIDI messages for value changes, and parse MIDI messages
-    # when an answer to a value request is received.
-    "valueProvider": KemperMidiValueProvider(),

     # MIDI setup.
 This defines all MIDI routings.
 You at least have to define routings from and to
     # the MidiController.PYSWITCH source/target or the application will not be able to communicate!